How dietary fiber can benefit your pregnancy digestion

 Fiber helps reduce your risk for cardiovascular disease during pregnancy

 Certain types of fiber help lower low-density cholesterol (the bad type) by trapping cholesterol-rich bile acids in the digestive system, which helps prevent this cholesterol from being absorbed.
-This can reduce your risk for developing high blood pressure, as well as coronary artery disease or stroke.
+High cholesterol can lead to complications such as atherosclerosis, heart attack, and stroke.

 How to add fiber to your pregnancy diet